10 reasons to measure permanently

 If you don't measure continuously, you don't see any problems coming.
 You are in fact blind to what is going on in the installation.

-This provides a better insight into the behaviour of the installation and timely appropriate measures can be taken.
+This provides a better insight into the behaviour of the installation and timely, appropriate measures can be taken.
 Read more about reactive power reduction in the white paper.

 9. Alarms and notifications

-10. One-time investment for a permanent result
+10. One-time investment for a long-term result

 The combined costs of a temporary measurement are often higher than the price of purchasing and placing a permanent measurement.